chrisclai/CracknCheese-TwitchBot-loklokfafa/DOCS.md

 This markdown file contains daily updates on progress that is made during a livestream.
 The corresponding label relates to the stream that the progress came from.
 Series title: Day ### of coding twitch chat perks until I get affiliate (or until I get a chat)

+### August 17th, 2021 (Day 10)
+- Documented all file paths and dependency requirements inside **Systems.drawio** as a flowchart
+- Began simple skeleton code system for designing a game that can be played by twitch chat (word charade)

+---

 ### August 16th, 2021 (Day 9)
 - Created a variable called threshold that is linked to all systems that control position and maximum total for the progress bar.
 Max messages linked
 - Created a thread for the completion of the progress bar as to not interfere with the rest of the recursive **updatedata** function